aspose-cells/Aspose.Cells-API-References/english/python-net/aspose.cells.numbers/_index.md

 is_root: false
 ---

-Contains all classes of Mac Apple Numbers files.
+The **Aspose.Cells.Numbers**  namespace contains all classes of loading and converting Apple Numbers files.

 ### Classes
 | Class | Description |